altwajre/hello-akka/resources/docs/03-actors/07-persistence/README.md

 // b-inner-1
 // b-inner-2
 ```
-First the “outer layer” of persist calls is issued and their callbacks are applied.
+First the "outer layer" of persist calls is issued and their callbacks are applied.
 After these have successfully completed, the inner callbacks will be invoked (once the events they are persisting have been confirmed to be persisted by the journal).
 Only after all these handlers have been successfully invoked will the next command be delivered to the persistent Actor.
 In other words, the stashing of incoming commands that is guaranteed by initially calling persist() on the outer layer is extended until all nested persist callbacks have been handled.
 It is also possible to nest persistAsync calls, using the same pattern:
 ```scala
 override def receiveCommand: Receive = {